 An idiom is a combination of words with a meaning that is different from the meanings of the individual words.
 It can have a literal meaning (the basic meaning of the words) or an idiomatic meaning (a different meaning than the exact meaning of the words).
 It is a phrase which does not always follow the normal rules of meaning and grammar.
-To sit on the fence can literally mean that one is sitting on a fence.

 I sat on the fence and watched the game.

 However, the idiomatic meaning of to sit on the fence is to not clearly choose a side regarding some issue.

 The politician sat on the fence and would not clearly state his opinion about the issue.

 Many English idioms are similar to expressions in other languages and can be easy for a learner to understand.
 Other idioms come from older phrases which have changed over time.

 To hold one's horses means to stop and wait patiently for someone or something.
 It comes from a time when people rode horses and would have to hold their horses while waiting for someone or something.

 "Hold your horses," the man said when his friend started to leave the store.